 What They Have to Say for Themselves...

-Max, a senior at Union College, believes that rebounds are “merely distractions, or a way to cover up sadness if a guy gets dumped.”
-And Brian, a senior at Emory University treated rebound girls exactly as such: after ending a long-term relationship and trying to get back into the game, “I realized that I was just trying to replace my girlfriend and that the expectations I had for these girls were unattainable.”
+Max, a student at Union College, believes that rebounds are “merely distractions, or a way to cover up sadness if a guy gets dumped.”
+And Brian, a student at Emory University treated rebound girls exactly as such: after ending a long-term relationship and trying to get back into the game, “I realized that I was just trying to replace my girlfriend and that the expectations I had for these girls were unattainable.”

 Well, that’s true, Max and fair enough, Brian – we sympathize, but what do collegiettes make of a “sad” guy who is just using her to fill that emptiness?
 It doesn’t seem fair, but there are ways to avoid being mistreated as a rebound girl.
 Brian suggests trying to be open with him and figure out what he really is after.
 “If you’re starting to have feelings for the guy, don’t beat around the bush – ask him what’s up, what he wants and how he feels.”
 If his response is not what you want to hear, you’ll know it’s time to end things, however casual they might be.
 On the other hand, if you’re satisfied and not looking for anything more than just a simple hook-up, proceed as the “rebound.”
 As far as they’re concerned, they really just need someone to spend time with – make out with – and talk to, and maybe that’s okay with you.
 For him, though, all that matters is that the rebound girls won’t be as good as her.
 Guys like this are un-invested, but many make it known at the outset that all they want is a fun night.
 Heed those warnings, collegiettes… if they’re not calling/texting, they’re just not that interested.